 What’s next

-• Await the Supreme Court's decision, which could reshape therapy regulations across the U.S.
+• Awaiting the Supreme Court's decision, which could reshape therapy regulations across states.